 Radiation therapy uses a controlled dose of radiation to kill cancer cells or damage them so they cannot grow, multiply or spread.
-The radiation is usually in the form of focused x-ray beams, also known as photons.
-It can also be in other forms such as electron beams, proton beams or gamma rays from radioactive sources.
-It is a localised treatment, which means it generally affects only the part of the body where the radiation is targeted.
+Most forms of radiation therapy use focused, high-energy x-ray beams.
+Radiation therapy is a localised treatment, which means it generally affects only the area being treated.

 How it works